farling42/fvtt-import-realmworks/README.md

 Press the IMPORT button at the bottom of the window and wait for the contents to be imported.

+## Then This Will Happen

-New folders will be created in the Scenes, Actors, Journal and Playlist sections containing the imported data.
+New folders will be created in the Scenes, Actors, Journal, Roll Tables and Playlist sections containing the imported data.

 Each *Smart_Image* is converted into a scene, with map pins and scene notes connected to the relevant journal entries.